Fluctuations of $\lambda$-geodesic Poisson hyperplanes in hyperbolic space: Models and results

 A point $p \in H$ is called \emph{umbilic} if the second fundamental form of $H$ at $p$ is a scalar multiple of the Riemannian metric, i.e.

 and the factor $\lambda$ is called the \emph{normal curvature} at $p$ (note that the sign of $\lambda$ depends on the choice of $n_H$).
 The hypersurface $H$ is called \emph{totally umbilic} if all of its points are umbilic.
-It is known (see \cite[Exercise 8.6(a)]{doC}) that when the ambient manifold has constant curvature, the normal curvature of all points in a totally umbilic hypersurface is the same.
+It is known {(see \cite[Lemma 7.25]{Spivak})} that when the ambient manifold has constant curvature, the normal curvature of all points in a totally umbilic hypersurface is the same.
 For example, in Euclidean space the totally umbilic hypersurfaces are hyperplanes (with $\lambda = 0$) and spheres of radius $R \in (0,\infty)$ (with $\lambda = \frac{1}{R}$).
 In particular, Euclidean hyperplanes are the only non-compact totally umbilic hypersurfaces of Euclidean space.

-In hyperbolic space, totally umbilic hypersurfaces are again classified by their (constant) normal curvature $\lambda$ (see \cite[Exercise 8.6(d)]{doC}): when $\lambda > 1$, these are hyperbolic spheres of radius ${\rm arctanh} (1/\lambda)$; when $\lambda = 0$, these are totally geodesic hypersurfaces (which we will refer to as genuine hyperbolic hyperplane); when $\lambda = 1$ there are \emph{horospheres} (which are, intuitively, spheres of infinite radius); and finally, when $\lambda \in (0,1)$ there are \emph{equidistants}, i.e.\ connected components of the set of points having distance ${\rm artanh}\,\lambda$ from a fixed genuine hyperplane.
+In hyperbolic space, totally umbilic hypersurfaces are again classified by their (constant) normal curvature $\lambda$ ({see \cite[Theorem 7.29]{Spivak}}): when $\lambda > 1$, these are hyperbolic spheres of radius ${\rm artanh} (1/\lambda)$; when $\lambda = 0$, these are totally geodesic hypersurfaces (which we will refer to as genuine hyperbolic hyperplanes); when $\lambda = 1$ these are \emph{horospheres} (which are, intuitively, spheres of infinite radius); and finally, when $\lambda \in (0,1)$ these are \emph{equidistants}, i.e.\ connected components of the set of points having distance ${\rm artanh}\,\lambda$ from a fixed genuine hyperplane.
 The latter three cases are all unbounded hypersurfaces.
-This suggest considering totally umbilic hypersurfaces of normal curvature $\lambda \in [0,1]$ as generalized hyperplanes in hyperbolic space.
+This suggests considering totally umbilic hypersurfaces of normal curvature $\lambda \in [0,1]$ as generalized hyperplanes in hyperbolic space.
 The following terminology comes from \cite{Sol}.

 \begin{definition} For $\lambda \in [0,1]$, a $\lambda$-geodesic hyperplane in hyperbolic space is a complete totally umbilic hypersurface of normal curvature $\lambda$.
 We denote by $\Hyp_\lambda$ the set of $\lambda$-geodesic hyperplanes in $\HH^d$.
 In particular, $\Hyp=\Hyp_0$. \end{definition}